emamoah/easy-aria/README.md

 ### Boolean methods

-Each of these methods returns a `boolean` value, indicating if the corresponding attribute has the value `true`, or in a few cases, has a _truthy_ value.
+Each of these methods returns a `boolean` value, indicating whether the corresponding attribute has the value `true`, or in a few cases, has a _truthy_ value.

 | Method                 | Description                                                                                                                                                                                                                                                                                                                                  |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |